 Our method for the design of semantic stories is presented in Section \ref{subsec:snap}.
 We use the XGBoost classification model for the feature selection step.
-We apply XGBoost for NAP task using all available features and enriching the feature space with a frequency-based encoding methodology \cite{ramamaneiro2021benchmark}.
-Then, we select up to six features with the importance score above a set threshold.
+We apply XGBoost for the NAP task using all available features and enriching the feature space with a frequency-based encoding methodology \cite{ramamaneiro2021benchmark}.
+We then select up to six features with the importance score above a set threshold.
 XGBoost cannot incorporate free-text attributes with practically limitless possible values (e.g., user utterances in MIP).
-We, therefore, automatically added them to the selected features list.
+We therefore automatically added them to the selected features list.

-After the feature selection stage, Llama-2 language model \cite{llama2} was applied to generate semantic stories with the prompt described in Figure \ref{fig:one_shot_prompt}.
+After the feature selection stage, the Llama-2 language model \cite{llama2} was applied to generate semantic stories with the prompt described in Section \ref{subsec:snap}.

-Here we illustrate SNAP story design on the MIP dataset, while the rest of the datasets stories are included in the Supplementary Materials.
-In the MIP dataset \cite{zeltyn2022mip}, the user, a manager, engages with the system to view different performance reports and, subsequently, increase employees' salary with the best performance.
+Here we illustrate SNAP story design on the MIP dataset.
+In the MIP dataset \cite{zeltyn2022mip}, the user, a manager of a software engineering team, engages with the system to view different performance reports and, subsequently, to increase a salary of employees with the best performance.

 Table \ref{table:stories} explains the pipeline of the story design.
-We select features from the log and generate the story template.
-Then, event log data is transformed using the story template to acquire the processed dataset that consists of pairs of textual semantic stories and their labels (actual next activities).
+We select features from the log and generate the story template using LLM.
+Event log data is then transformed using the story template to acquire the processed dataset that consists of pairs of textual semantic stories and their labels (actual next activities).
 We then train the fine-tune phase of the pre-trained LFM for a classification task, as described in Section \ref{subsec:snap}.